tomkerkhove/promitor/docs/walkthrough/index.md

 ## Add load to the queue

-Now we'll add load to our Service Bus queue so there are meaningful metrics for Promitor to pick up.
-The easiest way to do this is via the [Service Bus Explorer](https://github.com/paolosalvatori/ServiceBusExplorer/releases).
-Download and unzip the latest release and run the executable inside.
+Now we'll use Service Bus Explorer to add load to our Service Bus queue so there are meaningful metrics for Promitor to pick up.

 In Service Bus Explorer, you can connect to your namespace & queue using a connection string.
 From there, right clicking on the queue in the side-bar should give you an option to 'Send Message' - from there, use the 'Sender' tab of that window to send bulk messages.
 Remember how many you send - you should see that number in the Promitor & Prometheus output.